phalcon-orphanage/docs/en/application-micro.md

 ### URLs
 Another feature of the routes is setting up named routes and generating URLs for those routes.

 You will need to name your routes to take advantage of this feature.
-This can be achieved with the `setName()` method that is exposed from the methods/verbs in our application (`get`, `post`, etc.);
+This can be achieved with the `setName()` method that is exposed from the http methods in our application (`get`, `post`, etc.);

 ```php
 <?php